 Doxil known as doxorubicin will wrap in a liposome, which is a fatty sac.
 It disrupts cancer genes, preventing cancer cells from dividing.
 This drug use to treat cancers of the ovary, multiple myeloma, and Kaposi’s sarcoma.

 Nanotechnology more precisely targets cancer cells while sparing healthy tissues.
 However, nanotechnology drugs may have fewer side effects than chemotherapy and radiation therapy.
 In the case of nanotechnology-based treatments, abraxane and doxil do cause side effects which are weight loss, nausea, and diarrhea.

 Nanotechnology, cancer, cancerous, cancer cells, drug delivery, treatment, death, cell proliferation, organs, benign, malignant, healthy tissues, body, safer, precise, diagnosis, tumors, cancer cells, tiny scale, human cells, kill, inhibits, chemotherapy, insoluble, solubilized, lipid nanoparticle, crystalline nano suspensions, stabilized, surfactants, nanoscale, cell barrier, blood-brain barrier, biological nature, medicines, drugs, foreign substances, Nanoshells, (NIR) Quantum Dots, Colloidal Gold Nanoparticles, chemotherapy, genes, side effects.

 ABOUT THE AUTHOR

-Raihan Ridzuan, Bachelor of Science (Hons) Pharmacology, is staff officer of Mayflax, one of the nation’s leading healthcare and marketing company.
+Raihan Ridzuan, Bachelor of Science (Hons) Pharmacology, is Customer Relationship Executive of Mayflax, one of the nation’s leading healthcare and marketing company